Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-08.en.md

 ### Job

 Implement editing of calendar days on a form with a table displaying the month and list days-exception (WOLV).
 Transition to must be made with the edit form of the calendar, which is the only field to fill in the calendar name and the button press which is only available after you save the form.
-On the edit form of calendar days should be able to add a day exception or by clicking on any day in the table, either by clicking the `Добавить` in the list of exception days.
+On the edit form of calendar days should be able to add a day exception or by clicking on any day in the table, either by clicking the» «to Add to the list of days of exclusions.
 In addition, it should be possible to edit and delete existing days-exceptions to the table of the month and list days-no exceptions.

 To implement a custom edit form standard weeks calendar on the form must be a list of days of the week (Monday to Sunday); when you click on a specific day you should see a list of time intervals of the day, which can be edited.